davidmalcolm/gcc-global-state/pass-patterns.rst

 The singleton tricks from above are widely applicable.

-For any kind of "state-wiring" more complicated than the above, we'll simply put a reference to the shared state into the universe/context object, and have the passes locate it there (either at pass creation, or when they run).
+For any kind of "state-wiring" more complicated than the above, we'll simply put a reference to the shared state into the context/context object, and have the passes locate it there (either at pass creation, or when they run).

 For example::

-   class universe
+   class context
    {
    public:
        /* ... snip ... */